openstack/governance/resolutions/20170329-golang-use-case.rst

 that the Hummingbird project was born.
 Today, Hummingbird serves as a very good proof of concept that we can solve all the problems that have been mentioned in a timely manner.
-Yes, the Swift team will still need to re-write the Object server, but a signficant amount of that work has already been done, plus it has been show to already work in production with excellent performance and scalability results [4]_.
+Yes, the Swift team will still need to re-write the Object server, but a significant amount of that work has already been done, plus it has been show to already work in production with excellent performance and scalability results [4]_.